 - (1) DEF suction line

 - (2) Manifold (DEF heater)

 - (3) Harness assembly

 - (4) DEF backflow line

 - (5) Coolant return to the engine

 - (6) Coolant supply to manifold (DEF heater)

-3. Remove the manifold (DEF heater) from the DEF tank.
-Refer to Disassembly and Assembly, "Manifold (DEF Heater) - Remove and Install" for the correct procedure.
+- 4. Remove the manifold (DEF heater) from the DEF tank.
+Refer to Disassembly and Assembly, "Manifold (DEF Heater) Remove and Install" for the correct procedure.

-- (2) Manifold (DEF heater) - (7) Filter - 4.
+- (2) Manifold (DEF heater) - (7) Filter - 5.
 Remove the filter from the manifold (DEF heater).
-Refer to Disassembly and Assembly, "Manifold (DEF Heater) - Remove and Install" for the correct procedure. - 5.
+Refer to Disassembly and Assembly, "Manifold (DEF Heater) - Remove and Install" for the correct procedure. - 6.
 Flush the DEF suction and backflow connections on the manifold (DEF heater) using distilled water.
 Install a new filter onto the manifold (DEF heater).
-Refer to Disassembly and Assembly, "Manifold (DEF Heater) - Remove and Install" for the correct procedure. - 6.
+Refer to Disassembly and Assembly, "Manifold (DEF Heater) - Remove and Install" for the correct procedure. - 7.
+Position the suitable container under the DEF tank drain and flush the DEF tank thoroughly. - 8.
 Reinstall the manifold (DEF heater) into the DEF tank.
-Refer to Disassembly and Assembly, "Manifold (DEF Heater) - Remove and Install" for the correct procedure.
+Refer to Disassembly and Assembly, "Manifold (DEF Heater) Remove and Install" for the correct procedure.

-- (8) DEF pump - (9) DEF filter cap - 7.
+- (8) DEF pump (9) DEF filter cap - 9.
 Replace the Diesel Exhaust Fluid (DEF) filter.
-Refer to Operation and Maintenance Manual for the correct procedure. - 8.
+Refer to Operation and Maintenance Manual for the correct procedure. - 10.
 Flush the DEF suction and backflow lines into a suitable container using distilled water.
-The minimum quantity of distilled water that is required is 7.57 L (2 US gal). - 9.
+The minimum quantity of distilled water that is required is 7.57 L (2 US gal). - 11.
 Reconnect all lines to the DEF pump and to the manifold (DEF heater).
-Refer to Disassembly and Assembly for the correct procedures. - 10.
+Refer to Disassembly and Assembly for the correct procedures. - 12.
 Fill the DEF tank to the appropriate level with new DEF.
 Operation and Maintenance Manual for more information.
-The new DEF must meet ISO 22241 standards. - 11.
+The new DEF must meet ISO 22241 standards. - 13.
 Start the engine.
-Refer to Operation and Maintenance Manual for the correct procedure. - 12.
+Refer to Operation and Maintenance Manual for the correct procedure. - 14.
 Connect to the electronic service tool.

-13. Perform the "Aftertreatment System Functional Test" in the electronic service tool.
+15. Perform the "Aftertreatment System Functional Test" in the electronic service tool.
 This test will verify that the DEF system is working correctly following the flush and filter replacement.